peterw721/testingapp/README.md

 Repository for Assurity Assessment

 Automatically retrieves JSON data from an API and searches to find specified field values.

-Git, Maven, and Java 8 installations are required to be installed.
+Git, Maven, and Java 8 are required to be installed.

 ## Setup